peterngo901/Kleva.com/README.md

 |- Frontpage\
 |- Gameroom

+## Firebase Authentication

+## Heroku
+Our server is deployed on heroku which is linked to our git repo.

 ## Database
 We built our database with postgres and interacted with it using **Sequelise** an npm module to help abstract away the SQL queries.

+Our Database is hosted at...

 -> Insert Database Diagram

+## NPM Modules
+* Sequalise
+* Express
+* BodyParser
+* Socket.io